 If you look at the photos you can actually see how the power washer is stripping off the dirt and build-up.
 There’s a clear line.
 This makes it easy to see where you have sprayed and what is still dirty.

-Once you have thoroughly sprayed the furniture it’s time to let it dry completely.
+Once you have thoroughly sprayed the furniture, allow it to get completely dry.
 Try to choose a few days to restore your teak furniture when there is no rain in the forecast.

-Once the furniture is dry it will have a raw look to it, like it’s unfinished.
+Once the furniture is dry it will have a raw look, like it’s unfinished.
 Our cat said he liked it just fine at this stage of the process.

 Step 3 – apply teak oil to the furniture